Bankruptcy looms over U.S. energy industry, from oil fields to pipelines

 “The reverberations from this price collapse will be felt throughout the industry and by everyone who provides services to the industry,” said Buddy Clark, an Houston-based partner at the firm.

-Companies that used debt to fund acquisitions before prices crashed, such as oil giant Occidental Petroleum Corp (OXY.N), are focusing on placating shareholders and preserving cash.
+Companies that used debt to fund acquisitions before prices crashed, such as oil giant Occidental Petroleum Corp, are focusing on placating shareholders and preserving cash.

 Numerous midstream companies backed by private equity are in danger of bankruptcy, according to some of the more than a dozen industry and financial sources Reuters spoke to for this article, while large banks are preparing to become owners of oil and gas fields as they seize energy assets.

-More shale producers are expected to seek bankruptcy protection in coming weeks, industry and banking sources say, following Whiting Petroleum (WLL.N), which announced such steps earlier this month.
-Many small and mid-sized producers, including Chesapeake Energy Corp (CHK.N), have retained debt advisers.
+More shale producers are expected to seek bankruptcy protection in coming weeks, industry and banking sources say, following Whiting Petroleum, which announced such steps earlier this month.
+Many small and mid-sized producers, including Chesapeake Energy Corp, have retained debt advisers.

 The forecast loan default rate for 2020 among energy companies is 18%, according to Fitch Ratings, while nearly 20% of all energy corporate bonds are trading below 70 cents on the dollar, indicating distress, according to data from MarketAxess.